DavidRC-Projects/Rehab_Metrics/README.md

 As the project progressed, I refined the flow to include input validation and safety checks to improve the user experience.
 The final algorithm shows the outcome for new and existing users:

 ![Algorithm](assets/algorithm.png)

 ## Features

+1. Program Start
+The application launches via python3 run.py.
+A welcome message with a disclaimer will appear and will ask the user if they are a new user.
+At this point the application will follow two paths.
+Both paths will display another welcome message with additonal information on how to use the app and the disclaimer.
+This is all handled via the welcome_user function.

+Welcome user function:

+Image

+This function uses a while loop that will continue to ask the question unless the user inputs 'quit', which will exit the program.
+There are 2 inputs in this function to obtain the username and password.
+Conditional statements validate if the correct username and password have been entered.

+When the user enters 'No' the program will request their username followed by their password.
+There are 2 functions called 'check_existing_user and get_user_data.
+The main function will call check_existing_user where it will review the google sheets work sheet named 'users' and interate through the user names to find a match.
+If an existing user is found the get user data function will retrieve the data from Google Sheets.

+3. New User Journey
+User provides a username (validated to avoid duplicates).

+Then creates a password (validated for security).

+Credentials are stored in the "users" worksheet in Google Sheets.
+Functions:

+validate_user()

+check_existing_username()

+user_password()

+validate_password()

+update_user_worksheet()

+b) Assessment Questions
+The user is guided through 6 simple questions:

+First name

+Surgery date

+Complications (Yes/No)

+Pain level (scale of 0–10)

+Knee bend assessment (options A–D)

+Weight bearing status (options A–D)
+Function: questions()

+c) Data Processing
+Calculates days since surgery.

+Validates all responses.

+Stores all responses in the "userdata" worksheet.
+Function: update_rehab_metrics_worksheet()

+4. Returning User Journey
+a) Login
+The user logs in with their username and password.

+Credentials are verified.
+Functions:

+handle_returning_user()

+verify_password()

+b) Data Retrieval
+The user's previous responses are retrieved from Google Sheets.
+Function: get_user_data()

+5. Assessment Feedback
+Using the data collected, the app provides recovery feedback:

+get_rom_timeline_assessment() – Assesses range of motion

+get_pain_timeline_assessment() – Assesses pain levels

+get_weight_bearing_timeline_assessment() – Assesses weight bearing

+These are handled in guide.py.

+6. Data Storage
+All data is stored in Google Sheets using gspread.

+Two worksheets:

+"users" – stores login info.

+"userdata" – stores recovery responses.

+7. Safety Features
+If pain level is 10, the program exits and advises medical review.

+If weight bearing is severely impaired, the same applies.

+Strong input validation prevents invalid data from being accepted.

+8. Program Controls & Error Handling
+Users can quit anytime by typing "quit".

+All inputs are automatically validated.

+Invalid entries trigger error messages and retry prompts.

+The user receives clear feedback after each step.

 ## Future Features
+* Provide assessment advice on all metrics
+* Questions on walking and climbing stairs to idetify any functional problems
+* Provide advice and compare their walking and ability to climb stairs with expected data within a 12 week timelime
+* Provide questions on swelling, fever and sudden worsening of symptoms to clear any red flags and to advise ther user to seek advice
+* Returning users can input new data and then compare any changes from their previous data.
+This would be good for user experience.
+* Provide more tailored advice for stage of recovery by asking more detailed questions

 ## Technologies Used